joelouthan/Theologicus/src/confession-1689/1689-22-6-i-exalt-thee.md

 ### daily

->Matthew 6:11 (CSB) Give us today our daily bread.
+>Matthew 6:11 Give us today our daily bread.

->Psalm 55:17 (CSB) I complain and groan morning, noon, and night, and he hears my voice.
+>Psalm 55:17 I complain and groan morning, noon, and night, and he hears my voice.

 To that end, pray prayers.
 Sing.
 Read aloud.
 Do something every day with your family that points and worships God directly.